johto/pg_pb3_ld/README.md

 HYPHEN-MINUS character.
 The ranges should appear in the list ordered by their minimum value, and no two ranges should overlap.

-The default is an empty list, i.e. all types are sent over as text.
+The default is the empty list, meaning that all values are sent to the client in text format.

 Examples: